Chanell and I met in May of 1999 in the small Upstate NY town of Rotterdam.

 This small breakfast sandwich place had that charm.
-An ambience of hard work, good friends, familiarity and acceptance.
+An ambiance of hard work, good friends, familiarity and acceptance.
 The coffee was hot, the Bagels amazing…But the very best part was the people.
-Your greeted with a smile, the customers hold the door, look you in the eye, nod.
+You are greeted with a smile, the customers hold the door, look you in the eye, nod.
 There was no mean mugging, eye rolling, looking away.
 It was like walking into your own home.

 We got in our car and said, that is what we want, a place that makes you feel like family.

 Years kept going by as we dreamed about this majestic place that we were going to open.

 It's amazing how much financial freedom we have in our imagination…

 Vaulted Ceiling everything barn wood and brick.
 Copper Espresso machines, Huge Copper Coffee Roaster, Little gas fireplaces all over…The list goes on.

 Time passed, there was always a crisis, an emergency, a bad financial decision, a broken car… Job changes.
 You know the rest.